Understanding VAT Registration in South Africa: Top 10 Misconceptions

 A company can only register for VAT if it can prove it is operational and actively trading.
 To verify that your business is active, SARS requires documentation like invoices and bank records.
 This is why companies should carefully evaluate their circumstances before applying for VAT registration.

 A lot of people think that VAT registration can be done in a day or two.
-In cases where the process takes longer than expected, this misconseption can lead to a lot of frustration.
+In cases where the process takes longer than expected, this misconception can lead to a lot of frustration.

 It may take weeks of meticulous planning to register for VAT.